angcerv/angcerv.github.io/README.md

-# 🚀 Portfolio - Angel Cervantes
+# 🚀 Portfolio - Angela Cervantes

 Welcome to my personal portfolio!
 This project showcases my skills, projects, and experience as a developer.
 Built using **React** and **Tailwind CSS**, it serves as an interactive and responsive platform to highlight my work.